 In the late 1950s, Blackfoot Trail was developed as a truck by-pass route to divert heavy goods traffic from the city centre.
 It established a physical boundary at the south end of Hampstead Hill and the Stockyards.
 In the late 1960s, urban renewal proposals included expansion of Blackfoot and Bow trails, and this threatened the very future of Inglewood and Ramsay.
 Architect Jack Long (1925-2001), who later represented the area as Ward 9 alderman, led a group of residents who defended the district's interests.
-But by the 1970s, aging housing stock and other inner-city conditions posed new challenges.
+Aging housing stock, freeway proposals, and other inner-city conditions posed many challenges.
 The Inglewood and Ramsay Community Associations participated in a revitalization project that contributed to a new design brief in 1974.
 The outcome included zoning revisions and government funding for homes and facilities, including a new community hall in Ramsay.